Vaayai Moodi Pesavum: Plot

 Aravind and Anjana begin a friendship, and he insists to her that if everything is spoken directly from the heart, then there would be no problem between anyone.
 He asks her to speak openly with Vinodh and sort out the difference of opinion between them.
 She does not agree to this, and Aravind challenges her that if he successfully stops the feud between Bhoomesh and Ravi just by means of speaking, Anjana should talk openly with Vinodh to sort out their issues.
-However Aravind hates Bhoomesh to core, even the photo of him makes Aravind feel nauseous & disgusting.
+However Aravind hates Bhoomesh to core, even the photo of him makes Aravind feel nauseous & disgusted.
 They both agree on the challenge and mark a deadline day.
 Aravind tries so many ways to stop the feud between Bhoomesh's fans and the Drinkers Association, but it ends up in an even bitter fight.
 As time goes by, Aravind falls in love with Anjana, not knowing that she is engaged to Vinodh.

 Aravind is brought up in an orphanage that belongs to Adhikesavan, a stubborn old man who is constantly asking the orphanage to be vacated so that he can rent it to richer tenants.
 Though Aravind helps the children in the orphanage by donating some of his money, it is not enough to save the orphanage.
 Aravind tries to speak to Adhikesavan and sort the issue, but the latter is too hesitant to speak with him.
 Aravind and his friend Sathish kidnap Adhikesavan and leave him in his son's house, making a close relationship.

 The final report by the health organisation says that the dumb flu spreads only by means of speaking, and issues a speaking ban in the town.
 Everyone in the town tries to adjust to living with not speaking.
 Aravind conducts the meeting with the Drinkers Association and Bhoomesh's fans, and they reconcile.
 A cure for the illness is invented, but if the virus has already infected but has not removed the voice of a person, the cure has a 50% probability of a side effect that the patient might lose the ability to speak.
 The film ends with everyone getting cured, but Sundaralingam, who has been faking the illness being given cure medicine on the stage for a photo op, loses his voice for real.